gvwilson/sensibleadventures/cloudherd/new.md

 to find purchase, before sliding back several strides.
 Thokmay quickly hurried to his side.
 "Are you all right?" he asked.

-"No, Your Highness, I am not," the tiger snapped.
+"No, most respected, I am not," the tiger snapped.
 "I haven't eaten since yesterday and my leg feels like something is poking it with a very sharp stick.
 But we must keep moving."